cincheo/jsweet/doc/jsweet-language-specifications.md

 }
 ```

+#### Method overloading

-In general, it also not possible to have two methods with the same name but with different parameters (so-called overloads).
-An exception to this behavior is the use of method overloading for defining optional parameters.
+On contrary to TypeScript and JavaScript (but similarly to Java), it is possible in JSweet to have several methods with the same name but with different parameters (so-called overloads).
+We make a distinction between simple overloads and complex overloads.
+Simple overloading is the use of method overloading for defining optional parameters.
 JSweet allows this idiom under the condition that it corresponds to the following template:

 ``` java
 String m(String s, double n) { return s + n; }